Survey of Financial Security (SFS)

 The survey data are used by government departments to help formulate policy, the private sector and by individuals and families to compare their wealth with those of similar types of families.

-Collection period: The Collection period lasts 3 months, from beginning of September to beginning of December.
+Collection period: Starting in 2012, the collection period lasts 3 months, from beginning of September to beginning of December.

 - Household assets, debts and wealth

 The target population for the SFS is families across the ten provinces of Canada.